 If you are living a sedentary lifestyle, eating all kinds of junk, and getting inadequate sleep, then even the fittest of the genes won’t help you.

-The skinny obsession is more dangerous in the case of women.
+The skinny obsession is more dangerous in case of women.
 Body shamming is the latest trend.
-The cultural pressures are pushing us too deep into the false mindset created by society.
-If you ask women about the attributes of attractiveness, the shape of the body will stand above all.
+The cultural pressures are pushing us too deep into the false mind set created by the society.
+If you ask women about the attributes to attractiveness, shape of the body will stand above all.

 Standing in front of a mirror one sees multiple disproportionalities in itself, be it the weight for women or musculature for men; or the facial imperfections which require corrections of which has now become a norm in the society.

 The biggest influence of the image culture is the media influenced celebrities and models.
-I have spoken about the fact in my earlier articles and videos that men and women working in the entertainment industry are in the profession of looking good.
-Their life depends on how they appear in front of the camera.
-For them, even an inch of disproportional could mean the ending of their career.
+Men and women working in the entertainment industry are in the profession of looking good.
+There life depends on how they appear in front of the camera.
+For them even an inch of disproportionality could mean ending of their career.
 So they are ready to go to any extreme to get the look desired from them for an upcoming project.

 In front of the camera, you actually look bigger, so maintaining thinner proportions is a must.
 But women to fit into the wanted norms of the industry, are getting to the extremes.
 Most actresses are not fit, or even thin, they are anorexic and look more like plastic mannequins than humans.
 There artificial make-up laden and cosmetic surgery filled faces and body, is pushing the envelope of perfection way too far.